 Summary#

-In Search Console, summing the per-query clicks never reaches the overall total — not a bug, but a spec.
+In Google Search Console, summing the per-query clicks never reaches the overall total — not a bug, but a spec.
 The cause is "anonymized queries," which hide low-volume queries for privacy.
 They are removed from the table, but their clicks are included in the overall total.
 The real loss is not the mismatch itself, but cutting growing pages because "0 clicks means no results" without knowing the gap.
-Read mainly by high-impression pages, understand 0 clicks as a spec, and ultimately judge by revenue.
-These three habits keep you out of the measurement trap.
+Read mainly by high-impression pages and understand 0 clicks as a spec — that clears the anonymization trap.
+But all that tells you is "which pages and keywords got clicks."
+How much each keyword actually sold is recorded in neither Google Search Console nor GA4.
+Past the 0-click trap waits a second one: pouring improvement cost into keywords that get clicks but don't sell.

 References#

-• Google Search Central Blog, "A deep dive into Search Console performance data filtering and limits," blog post, 2022 [1]
+- Google Search Central Blog, "A deep dive into Google Search Console performance data filtering and limits," blog post, 2022 [1]

-• Search Console Help, "About Search Console data," official help [2]
+- Google Search Console Help, "About Google Search Console data," official help [2]

-• Google Search Central, "Using Search Console and Google Analytics Data for SEO," documentation [4]
+- Google Search Central, "Using Google Search Console and Google Analytics Data for SEO," documentation [4]